Multarix/DnD-NPC/README.md

-			"strength": Number, // The strength requirement for the armor "metal": Boolean, // Whether or not the armor is made of metal "stealth": Boolean // Whether or not the armor impedes the stealth of the NPC }, // Can also be undefined
+			"strength": Number, // The strength requirement for the armor "metal": Boolean, // Whether or not the armor is made of metal "stealth": Boolean // Whether or not the armor impedes the stealth of the NPC },
-		"tools": Array // May be empty
+		"tools": [ // May be empty
+			{
+				"name": String, // Name of the tool
+				"link": String // Link to the tool on D&D Beyond
+			}
+		]
 	}
 };
 ```